 Genise Choy Treasurer

 Genise Choy has been involved with UPP Arts since 2010.
 She has also contributed to the Rhode Island nonprofit community through work with Providence CityArts for Youth, the Friends of Knight Memorial Library, The I WAS THERE Project, and Barbara Sokoloff Associates.
-She is currently pursuing a Master of City Planning degree at UC Berkeley, focusing on the relationships between sustainability, art, real estate and community.
+She received a Master of City Planning degree from UC Berkeley, focusing on the relationships between sustainability, art, real estate and community.
+She now develops affordable housing in San Francisco.

 Lucia O’Reilly is an artist (paint, burning, steel, 3-D collage) who has lived in Pawtuxet Village in the Lower Pawtuxet River Watershed for over 25 years.
 Lucia has been involved with UPP Arts since its beginning, peripherally at first and actively in the past few years.
 She also volunteers at Planned Parenthood Southern New England and at the Miriam Hospital with her therapy dog Copper.